-Considered from directors' performance for the period of previous year, calculated proportionately to the term of annual remuneration which is to only the Chairman of the Board of Directors and Independent Directors.
-There was no director's annual remuneration to remaining Executive Director and Non-Executive Director.
+Considered from director performing his/her duties in the period of previous year and calculated proportionately to the term in position based on annual remuneration which applies only to the Chairman of the Board of Directors and Independent Directors.
+Other executive director and non-executive directors are not entitled to receive such remuneration.